Gunbunny/For_Gold_and_Glory_ARS/README.md

 # For_Gold_and_Glory_ARS
-A module for the Foundry VTT ruleset "Advanced Roleplaying System (ARS)" that contains items from the "For Gold &amp; Glory" AD&amp;D2e retroclone
+A module for the Foundry VTT ruleset "Advanced Roleplaying System (ARS)" that contains compendium of items, actors, and tables from the "For Gold &amp; Glory" AD&amp;D2e retroclone.
+This is a work in progress.